-Law enforcement personnel earn one hundred sixty (160) hours per year.
-Unused sick leave shall accumulate to a maximum of ninety (90) days or seven hundred twenty (720) hours.
+Pursuant to Ark.
+Code Ann. § 14-52-107, law enforcement officers, Law enforcement personnel earn one hundred sixty (160) hours per year twenty (20) working days).
+Unused sick leave shall accumulate to a maximum of one thousand four hundred forty (1,440) hours.
 Law enforcement officers hired prior to January 1, 2012, shall receive payment of unused sick leave not to exceed ninety (90) days or seven hundred twenty (720) hours at regular rate of pay in effect at the time of retirement, death (AS 14-52-107) or termination of service with the City.
 Law enforcement officers hired on or after January 1, 2012, leaving the service of the City will be reimbursed for unused sick leave in accordance with the schedule under Section 5.3 - Sick Leave in this handbook.